Hello folks who wonder if the Farallon Islands are proof that even inhospitable rocks can become prime real estate in the Bay Area,

 It's clear now why these islands have caused so many shipwrecks.

 Now that you're familiar with the island, feel free to explore and make yourself at home.
-In the next post, I'll introduce you to Morris, a solitary male Northern Gannet who arrived on this island in 2012 and never left.
+In the next post, I'll introduce you to Morris, a solitary Northern Gannet who arrived on this island in 2012 and never left.

 No comments: